 As a vegan, I assumed that there would be no options for me here in Italy.
 However, after grocery shopping, I found out how wrong I was.
 Italy has a wide variety of food.
 There are even vegan sections in grocery stores and tons of vegetarian options.

 I thought to buy rice vinegar and making tofu key lime pies were times long behind me.
 However, grocery stores in Italy are fairly similar to grocery stores in America.
+Except instead of Walmart or Publix it is called Coop.
 Each day I make myself lunch which usually includes fresh veggies and pasta.
 Every weekend I make myself breakfast, lunch, and dinner.
 Nothing has changed.
 Italian grocery stores are fairly similar to American grocery stores.

 7.)
 Losing my sense of home